brandur/sorg/content/drafts/postgres-atomicity.md

 ```

 Transactions are identified with a `xid` (transaction, or
-"xact" ID), but as an optimization, Postgres will only
+"xact" ID).
+As an optimization, Postgres will only assign a
-assign a transaction a `xid` if other processes will need
+transaction a `xid` if it starts to modify data because
-to care about it because it's started to modify data.
+it's only at that point where other processes need to start
-Readonly transactions can fully execute without ever being
+tracking its changes.
+Readonly transactions can execute
-assigned their own `xid`.
+happily without ever needing a `xid`.

-`xmin` is always assigned immediately.
-It's set to the
+`xmin` is always set immediately to the smallest `xid` of
-smallest `xid` of any transactions that are still in
+any transactions that are still running when this one
-flight, and it's tracked so that a vacuum process doesn't
+starts.
+Vacuum processes calculate the minimum boundary of
-remove data that the transaction still needs for its
+data that they need to keep by taking the minimum of the
-snapshot.
+`xmin`s of all active transactions

 ### Lifetime-aware tuples (#tuples)